MichaelCurrin/code-cookbook/recipes/version-control/git/github-pages.md

 - You want to push to the root of the `gh-pages` branch.
 - Your GitHub repo is configured to serve the root of your `gh-pages` branch.
-- Your content to build against is in a subdirectory `book` - below for mdBook.
 - Output directory is `build`.

 Rather than adding to a `.sh` script, add to `Makefile`.